 Baptism and Coronavirus

-The Baptism will be for a single family.
+The Baptism will be for a single family by arrangement.

 Preparation for Baptism will be via Zoom .